Feder1co5oave/GameOfLife/README.md

 Federico Soave, MCSN student

 ### Shared libraries

 - `Matrix.o` main GameOfLife logic code
 - `MatrixG.o` graphical version, needs OpenCV3 to compile

 ### Executables

-Running any of the below without arguments provides the user with a help message.
+Running any of the below without arguments provides the user with a help message:

+	Usage: ./main.out [<params>]
+	Where <params> are:
+	  --thread | -t <number>  number of threads
+	  --height | -h <number>  height of the matrix --width  | -w <number>  width of the matrix
+	  --step   | -s <number>  number of steps
+	  --check  | -c           print hashcodes
+	  --bottles               draw some Bottles
+	  --engines               draw some Schick's Engines
+	  --gliders               draw some Gliders
+	  --guns                  draw some Gosper's Guns
+	  --blobs                 draw some Blobs
+	  --heads                 draw some Hammerheads
+	  --help   | -?           print this help
+	If no patterns are drawn, the World will be initialized at random.

 - `main.out`     POSIX threads parallel implementation
 - `main.ff.out`  FastFlow parallel implementation
 - `main.seq.out` sequential implementation